danforbes/substrate-wiki/Validating-on-PoC-2.md

 When polkadot starts, it will confirm and display the address of the validator´s account.
 Look for a log similar to `Using authority key 5CFch3.....` when polkadot starts.
 This MUST match the address of your validator´s account.
 If this is not the case, do not stake your account, you will get slashed.

-## Some dots
+## Some testnet DOTs

-In order for your validator account to be granted the right to validate, you will need DOTs in that account, enough in regards to the other validator candidates.
+In order for your validator account to be granted the right to validate, you will need testnet DOTs in that account, enough in regards to the other validator candidates.

 You may ask for testnet DOTs on Riot in #polkadot-watercooler:matrix.org).